This code is part of KQCircuits

 from kqcircuits.pya_resolver import pya

-from kqcircuits.simulations.epr.utils import extract_child_simulation, EPRTarget
+from kqcircuits.simulations.epr.util import extract_child_simulation, EPRTarget, get_mer_z

 from kqcircuits.simulations.partition_region import PartitionRegion